maxiskell/olx-users/README.md

 keep things simple and as understandable as possible, focusing on the core functionallity of the excercise given and not on creating a big full-blown framework, with a migrations system, IoC Container, services, repositories and things like that.

+---

+## Logging

+All PHP errors and thrown exceptions are catched and properly logged in _logs/users.log_.

+---

 ## Endpoints